robert/robert.github.com/_posts/2020-06-27-pfab17-precomputation-sounds-like-cheating-but-isnt.md

 ---
 layout: post
-title: "PFAB #16: Precomputation sounds like cheating but isn't"
+title: "PFAB #17: Precomputation sounds like cheating but isn't"
 tags:
   - Programming Projects for Advanced Beginners
   - PFAB
 og_image: https://robertheaton.com/images/pfab-cover.png
 redirect_from:
   - /pfab17
-published: false
 ---
+> This post is part of "Programming Feedback for Advanced Beginners", a regular series that helps you make the leap from cobbling programs together to writing elegant, thoughtful code.
+[Subscribe now][subscribe] to receive PFAB in your inbox, every fortnight, entirely free.

 [Last time on Programming Feedback for Advanced Beginners][pfab16] we started speeding up Justin Reppert's ASCII art generator.
-We looked at how to improve Justin's algorithm for mapping image colors to terminal colors, and devised an approach that got the job done ten times faster.
+We looked at how to improve Justin's algorithm for mapping image colors to terminal colors and devised an approach that got the job done thirty times faster.
 If you haven't read [last week's PFAB][pfab16] then I'd suggest you start there.
 It's not long and it got rave reviews.

-A ten-x speedup is nothing to sneeze at, but this week we're going to optimize Justin's program even further.
-What we're about to do might feel like cheating, but it's really just good pratice.
+A thirty-x speedup is nothing to sneeze at, but this week we're going to optimize Justin's program even further.
+What we're about to do might feel like cheating, but it's really just good pratise.

 ## Precomputation